CLV Documentations

 Introduction

-This guide walks through the process of using web3.js to manually sign and send a transaction to a CLV standalone node.
+This guide walks through the process of using to manually sign and send a transaction to a CLV standalone node.
 For this example, we will use Node.js and straightforward JavaScript code.

 Prerequisites